psprateek7/PhocasAssetApi/README.md

 ## Getting Started

-Clone the repository to your local machine:
+Clone the repository to your local machine and start the application:

 ```bash
 git clone https://github.com/psprateek7/PhocasAssetApi.git